Advancing the analysis of resilience of global phosphate flows: Materials and methods

 The use of phosphate can be approximated by data from \cite{fao_data23}.
-This data set contains information on the import, export, production and agricultural use of fertilizer in 167 countries (these countries are responsible for roughly 95\% of the trade data mentioned above).
-For example, the agricultural use of P in fertilizer for 2021 is reported at 46.3 million metr. t of $P_2O_5$, see also the right panel of figure \ref{fig:produse}.
-Hence, when one compares the figures of phosphate rock mining and P fertilizer use (and averages these over a few years) one can come to the conclusion that about 70\% of mined phosphate rock (in the following abbreviated as PR) ends up as fertilizer.
+This data set contains information on the import, export, production and agricultural use of fertilizer in 167 countries (these countries are responsible for roughly 95\% of P-related trade).
+This data is typically available with a delay of 2 years, which determines that the current endpoint for our analysis is 2022.
+For example, the agricultural use of P in fertilizer for 2022 is reported at 41.9 million metr. t of $P_2O_5$, see also the right panel of figure \ref{fig:produse}.
+Hence, when one compares the figures of PR mining and P fertilizer use (and averages these over a few years) one could come to the conclusion that about 70\% of mined phosphate rock ends up as fertilizer.
 Considering losses in the production processes of fertilizer and tendential under-reporting in fertilizer use, we know that the actual share is in fact higher.
 Therefore, studies have looked at the technical processes that are involved in fertilizer production.
-For example, we know that about 90\% of processed mined phosphate is used in a chemical wet process and mostly converted to phosphoric acid, out of which about 82\% is used to make fertilizer.
+For example, we know that about 90\% of processed mined phosphate is used in a chemical wet process and mostly converted to phosphoric acid, out of which about 82\% is used to produce fertilizer.
 Considering further that 15\% of P fertilizers are not made from phosphoric acid, we can approximate a lower bound of 80\% of total P used in fertilizer \citep[see][]{herman_processing}.
 Other studies estimate a higher fraction of P fertilizer use, at the upper end of the spectrum \citet{fao04} estimates that 90\% of mined PR is used by the fertilizer industry.\footnote{These differences can partly be explained by slightly varying approximations of the shares of fertilizer production processes, as well as by differences in the accounting for animal feed supplements ($\sim$7\%).}

 In any case, we note that in our analysis we make the simplifying assumption that the entire PR production (and no other source) is used as fertilizer.
-This means that the flow of P used for other purposes \citep[e.g. via phosphorus compounds, see also][]{shinh} is handled as if it flows in the same way.
+This means that the P used for other purposes \citep[e.g. via phosphorus compounds, see also][]{shinh} is handled as if it flows in the same way.
 We also implicitly assume that mining and use take place in the same year, and we neglect the effect of changes in stocks.